Empowerment Articles!

-Jesus enjoyed being single or unmarried
+Jesus enjoyed being single or unmarried.

 STRONG MARRIAGES

 Happiness is a daily decision I have been married and single.
-I am just a happy either way, if I focus on my purpose and Jesus!
-Leave a comment!
-How are you a happy single?
+I am just as happy either way if I focus on my purpose and Jesus!
+Treat people like you did initially, and you’ll keep the relationship strong!

 Covenant marriages

-“What God has joined together, let no man put it under!”
+What God has joined together, let no man put it under!
 (Matthew 19:6)

-If you are wondering what to do about your relationship, invest in this book and save yourself years of sorrow. loving you, Dorothy M Elder
+If you are wondering what to do about your relationship, invest in this book and save yourself years of sorrow.
+Loving you, Dorothy M Elder

-Order your copy: Is Your Relationship Worth the Cost?
-Enjoy, powerful answers, revelation and prayers for you, your marriage and relationships.
+Order your copy of “Is Your Relationship Worth the Cost?”
+You will enjoy powerful answers, revelations, and prayers for yourself, your marriage, and your relationships.

 CHEATING

-But if we had to boil it down to one specific number, it would have to 55.
-According to an oft-quoted study by the University of New Hampshire, this is when men reach “peak infidelity.”
-Since so much of why men cheat, according to science, has to do with feeling like their masculinity is being threatened, it would make sense that this would be the age at which they’re most at risk of committing adultery.
-When a man is fifty-five, he’s standing on the cusp of his grandpa years, so he might see it as his last opportunity to “graze in greener pastures” before he’s officially over the hill.
-Diana Burk
+One fascinating 2014 study that looked into the activity of people on Ashley Madison found that men were more likely to look for an extramarital affair if they were about to hit a big milestone birthday, like 50 or 60.
+But if we had to boil it down to one specific number, it would have to be 55.
+According to an oft-quoted study by the University of New Hampshire, this is when men reach peak infidelity.
+Since so much of why men cheat, according to science, has to do with feeling like their masculinity is being threatened, it would make sense that this would be the age at which they are most at risk of committing adultery.
+When a man is fifty-five, he is standing on the cusp of his grandpa years, so he might see it as his last opportunity to graze in greener pastures before he’s officially over the hill.

-If you’d like a copy of scriptures to pray over your marriage, email me at, dorothyelder@aol.com
+If you’d like a copy of scriptures to pray over your marriage, email me at: strongwomenandfamilies@gmail.com

 STOP THE PAIN AND SABOTAGE